 - C. S. Lewis' Chronicles of Narnia has been alternately seen as too Christian and not Christian enough, depending on whom you're asking.
 Lewis himself was a former atheist turned Christian via an old friend.
 Incidentally, Tolkien (Roman Catholic) has also been the target of accusations of promoting paganism.

-- Harry Potter is accused of being stealth propaganda for Satanists, but J. K. Rowling herself is a Christian (Anglican) and in interviews has stated that the magic in her books was inspired by Narnia.
+- Harry Potter is accused of being stealth propaganda for Satanists or pagans, but J. K. Rowling herself is a Christian (Anglican) and in interviews has stated that the magic in her books was inspired by Narnia.